 For Clark County, seasonally adjusted employment rose from May to June by 1,700 jobs.
 The Las Vegas unemployment rate fell from 9.8 percent to 9.7 percent.
 Total passengers at McCarran Airport were up 1.8 percent from a year earlier.
 May visitor volume was similar to a year ago.
 Gaming revenue was 5.7 percent lower in May than a year earlier.
 Clark County’s taxable sales for April were 4.7 percent above those from a year earlier.
 Residential construction permits increased from May to June.
 Commercial construction permits remained at a low level.

 The most recent data show positive signals for Washoe County.
 Seasonally adjusted, Reno-Sparks’ employment increased by 200 (0.1 percent) jobs from May to June.
 Compared to a year earlier, May visitor volume was up 7.4 percent.
 Total air passengers were up 1.1 percent over the same time period.
 Gaming revenues for May were up strongly (7.5 percent) from a year earlier.
 Residential construction permits declined in June, while commercial construction permits remained low.

 The U.S. economy experienced a slight pickup in growth for second quarter 2013.
 Consumer spending and most measures of the housing market are showing continued improvement.
 A weak national economy is affecting Nevada in the form of slowing growth in tourism.
 Despite the slowing tourism, taxable sales continue to make gains at the state level.
 Nevada’s employment is also showing relatively stable year-over-year gains.

 UNLV Center for Business and Economic Research

-Go to the View Issues page and click on September 2012 to view this article with accompanying statistics.
+Download the Nevada Business Magazine mobile app for your iPad or iPhone or go to the View Issues 2013 page and click on September 2013 to view this article with accompanying statistics.